New Year’s Resolution: Lose Weight not Money

-1. What are the terms of any introductory offers?
-Gyms use special introductory offers to entice new members.
-Ensure you understand the terms and the cost once the introductory period is over.
-Many gyms require multi-year contracts and don’t offer month to month arrangements which for most consumers is probably preferable.
+What are the terms of any introductory offers?
+Gyms often use special introductory offers to attract new members.
+Just make sure you understand the terms and what the price will be once the introductory period is over.

-2. Will my membership renew automatically?
-The BBB receives frequent complaints from people who joined a gym and didn’t realize that their contract would renew automatically, and gym operations require specific steps to cancel contract.
-Early or mid term cancellations may carry financial costs.
+Will my membership renew automatically?
+Many times people who joined a gym didn’t realize that their contract would renew automatically and that they would have to take specific steps to cancel their contract.

-3. How can I get out of my contract?
-Getting out of a gym contact isn’t as easy as getting into one, so ensure you understand what steps the gym requires to cancel your membership.
+How can I get out of my contract?
+Getting out of a gym contract isn’t always as easy as getting into one, so make sure you understand what steps you would need to take to cancel your membership.

-5. What happens if the Gym goes out of business?
-The BBB receives complaints from people after their gym suddenly close and taking your money with them.
+What happens if you go out of business?
 Ask the gym to explain what will happen to your money if they suddenly go out of business.

 Five questions to ask yourself when looking at potential gyms/health clubs:

 What are my fitness goals?
 Determining your fitness goals in advance will help you select a facility that is most appropriate for you.
 If you have a serious health condition, consult with a medical professional when setting your fitness goals.

 Is this location convenient?
 If the gym is across town, you’ll be less likely to work out.
 Choose a fitness club that is convenient to work or home so the location is not a deterrent to getting exercise.

 Can I really afford this every month?
 Monthly gym fees add up and, after any introductory periods are over, the price could jump higher than your budget can handle.
 Do the math before you join and make sure you can afford a gym membership.